-Ms. West graduated from Snow Hill High School in 1976 and attended Wor-Wic Community College.
+Donna graduated from Snow Hill High School and attended Wor-Wic Community College.

-Engaged to Mr. Kenneth Lambertson Sr., she has three grown children and nine grandchildren.
-In her spare time, she likes spend time with her family, be on the water either boating or jet skiing, travel, and watch sporting events.
+Engaged to Kenneth Lambertson Sr., she has three grown children and nine grandchildren.
+In her spare time, Donna enjoys time with her family, being on the water either boating or jet skiing, travel, and watch sporting events.

 Queen Anne's County

 Robert Arnold was appointed to the Choptank Electric Board of Directors in November of 2011.
-Bob serves on the Board as the representative of Queen Anne’s County.
+Bob serves on the Board as the Board's Secretary and is the representative of Queen Anne’s County.